PlumpMath/netty-chan/README.md

 The two args are:

 - ctx: Netty `ChannelHandlerContext` object
-- ch: `core.async` channel object for reading/writing messages
+- ch: `core.async` channel object for reading/writing messages.
+The
+  message is a Netty `ByteBuf` object or custom message object decoded with given decoder (not supported yet but this feature is planned)

 Use `tcp-server` to start a TCP server with given handler: